 The release of these permits to the federal government marks an important step towards recognizing and preserving Lancaster Sound’s incredible biodiversity.

-The government now has the opportunity to propose new boundaries for the Lancaster Sound National Marine Conservation Area that would align with the boundaries proposed by the Qikiqtani Inuit Association, which our client supports.
+In August 2017, the Government of Canada (Parks Canada), the Nunavut Government and the Qikiqtani Inuit Association signed a landmark agreement to establish Tallurutiup Imanga – Lancaster Sound National Marine Conservation Area.
 The wider borders would acknowledge and better respect the traditional knowledge of the Inuit communities who have lived in the area since time immemorial and help protect one of the world’s richest marine mammal habitats from dangerous offshore drilling.